jmoyers/compilers/finite_automata.md

 * NFAs can get into a ton of states - 2<sup>n-1</sup> --- but its FINITE.
 * Therefore, we can convert to DFA to simulate the machine.

+**Goals:**
+* Keep track of what set of states the NFA can be in.
+* Each individual state of the DFA represents a SET of states from the NFA
+* We use epsilon closure to group them together

+**Build DFA:**
+* States = subsets of all the states of NFA
+* Start = epsilon closure of the start state of NFA

 This looks promising: http://ivanzuzak.info/noam/webapps/fsm_simulator/